 Overview

 Withdrawing assets from your portfolio allows you to access your funds when needed.
-The withdrawal process involves:
+The withdrawal process involves:- Getting withdrawal instructions from the Glider API

 - Creating a transaction with these instructions